CrossRef/event-data-user-guide/docs/best-practice/up-to-date.md

 Once an Event has been created, we won't remove it from our system.
 However, there are some circumstances where we may edit it or mark it as 'retracted'.

-If you retrieve events from Event Data, or you perform calculations based on data from Event Data, you should check back to make sure the original data hasn't changed.
+If you retrieve Events from Event Data, or you perform calculations based on data from Event Data, you should check back to make sure the original data hasn't changed.
 Examples of when you might like to check:

  - if you are publishing a research paper, make a final check before publication
  - if you producing on-going data derived from Event Data, you may want to re-check every month or so